 - Flashlight: In many cases, your smartphone’s flashlight will work in a pinch.
 But, for anything more than a quick glance under the couch, a proper pocket flashlight is infinitely better.
 Modern flashlights are brighter, more durable, and longer-lasting than even the largest smartphone flashlights.
 In an automotive emergency or in the rain or when you need a bright light source for longer than a minute, a dedicated flashlight is the best alternative for your EDC.

 The final consideration for your EDC is how to actually carry your everyday carry.
 If you’re a minimalist, the front and back pockets of your pants might be all you need.
 In most cases, that’s probably how you’ve been toting your essentials around for years now.
-If you need to expand your EDC kit, however, consider a streamlined EDC bag to wrangle your gear in a way that works for you.
+If you need to expand your EDC kit, however, consider a minimalist EDC bag to wrangle your gear in a way that works for you.
 For urban commuters constantly on the move, a sling might be the fastest and most comfortable solution.
 Those who appreciate a throwback look can opt for a fanny pack.
-Finally, if you’re toting more than the average Joe, consider a small backpack or messenger bag with the right pockets, pouches, and sleeves to keep your personal EDC well organized.
+Finally, if you’re toting more than the average Joe, take into account a small backpack or messenger bag with the right pockets, pouches, and sleeves to keep your personal EDC well organized.